tylerxiety/rentalpricing/README.md

-# Airbnb Forecasting and Pricing
+# Short-term Rental Forecasting and Pricing

 Forecast the demand/orders of Airbnb listings and find the best pricing strategy to maximize rental revenue.